sides/war3observer/README.md

 It's possible to control the overlay beyond OBS scenes with an external program.
 Send a JSON message to the server with top-level `action` as `"setClientSettings"` and `content` as an object of settings to change.
 All listening clients will update accordingly.

-## Updating

-To update to the latest version you can download the latest release and extract the contents to wherever you have the previous version installed (replacing files).
-If you are using the included client you will have to clear the browser cache in OBS as well.

 ## Development

 - Have [Python 3](https://www.python.org/), [node](https://nodejs.org/en/), and Warcraft III installed